solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

     for the minimum fee to land in a block, or specific write locked accounts when constructing the transaction;

-    User can also continuously pull RPC endpoint to built up prioritization fee historical stats locally, then generate adequate prioritization fee algorithmically when constructing transactions.
+    User can also continuously poll RPC endpoint to built up prioritization fee historical stats locally, then generate adequate prioritization fee algorithmically when constructing transactions.
   - when setting `compute_unit_price`, it is advised to set in increment of